dady8889/AdornerBehavior/README.md

 This is a fixed version viable for use in modern world.

 ## Changes
+* Built against .NET Framework 4.6.1 and .NET Core 3.1.
-* Fixed memory leaks.
+* Fixed bugs and memory leaks.
 * Removed single child only variant.
 * Adorner collection does not need an encapsulating array.
-* Built against .NET Framework 4.6.1 and .NET Core 3.1.
 * The codebase was refactored and cleaned.
 * New test app.
 * The naming of functions was changed to better reflect the usage.
 * Position of adorners are implicitly set to be inside the adorning control.
+* Adorner collection implements INotifyCollectionChanged, which allows manipulation at runtime.

 ## Usage
 Check out the TestApp Project or the original [article](https://www.codeproject.com/Articles/123638/A-Resusable-Attached-Behavior-for-Defining-Adorner).